-Mathematics in Grade 6 Lesson Learned 7 Statistics and Probability
+Mathematics in Grade 6 Lesson Learned 6 Statistics and Probability

-Students had difficulty when asked to construct and interpret double bar graphs.
-They need more experiences when constructing and interpreting double bar graphs.
+Students have improved when asked to construct and interpret double bar graphs.
+But they still require experiences when constructing and interpreting double bar graphs.
 Students need to develop the skill of interpreting and drawing conclusions from double bar graphs when asked questions about the data displayed.
 Both literal comprehension questions and inferential comprehension questions need to be asked.
 They need more opportunities to identify outcomes from a given probability experiment that are less likely, equally likely, or more likely to occur than other outcomes.